bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Cloudy
+- Rain
 - 80% humidity
-- 12 mph wind
+- 11 mph wind
 - 100% cloud cover
 - 17 AQI 🟩
 - 0.3 inches of rain in the past 24 hours